okta/okta-sdk-nodejs/README.md

 ## Rate Limiting

-The Okta API will return 429 responses if too many requests are made within a given time, please see [Rate Limiting at Okta] for a complete list of which endpoints are rate limited.
+The Okta API will return 429 responses if too many requests are made within a given time.
+Please see [Rate Limiting at Okta] for a complete list of which endpoints are rate limited.
 When a 429 error is received, the `X-Rate-Limit-Reset` header will tell you the time at which you can retry.
-There are two ways you can handle 429 responses:
+This section discusses  methods for handling rate limiting with this SDK.

 ### Built-In Retry

 You can configure your client to use the default request executor if you wish to automatically retry on 429 errors, please the [Default Request Executor](#default-request-executor) section.

-Note: in the next major version the default request executor will be automatically added to the client.
+> Note: in the next major version the default request executor will be automatically added to the client.

 ### Manual Retry